Uri Rosenthal

 Rosenthal a political scientist by occupation, was elected as a Member of the Senate on 8 June 1999 after the Senate election of 1999.
 On 5 May 2005 he was selected as the parliamentary leader of the People's Party for Freedom and Democracy in the Senate.
 Following the election of 2010 Rosenthal was asked to become Minister of Foreign Affairs in the Cabinet Rutte–Verhagen Rosenthal accepted and resigned as parliamentary leader in the Senate and a Member of the Senate the same day he took office as the new Minister of Foreign Affairs on 14 October 2010 serving until 5 November 2012.

 A professor of political science and public administration by occupation, he taught from 1980 until 2010 at the Erasmus University Rotterdam and Leiden University.

 Early life

 Uriël Rosenthal was born on 19 July 1945 in Montreux, Switzerland to Jewish parents who during World War II fled the Netherlands from the German occupation of the Netherlands.
 They returned to the Netherlands shortly after the war ended.
 After attending school in The Hague, he went to study political science at the University of Amsterdam, where he obtained a Bachelor of Social Science and a Master of Social Science in 1970.
 In 1978 he received his Doctor of Philosophy in social sciences at the Erasmus University Rotterdam.
 In 1980 he became a professor of political science and public administration at the Erasmus University Rotterdam.
 From 1987 until 2011 he was a professor of public administration at the Leiden University.
+As of March 28th 2025, Rosenthal returned his degree in protest of the University of Amsterdam's policies.